 When the new car had its first opportunity against the train, it did, as predicted, fail miserably.
 Its fate was sealed, and it was replaced not long thereafter with a more powerful and faster model.
 Charles never stepped foot again in the establishment from which the offending machine came.

 The end of hostilities in Europe in 1919 brought sons William and George and son-in-law Frank Carlson home from the service.
 The war’s end would also swiftly change the economic circumstances for American agriculture.
-Export demand for agriculturalmulepower2.jpg (69826 bytes) commodities collapsed, and prices received by farmers followed it down.
+Export demand for agricultural commodities collapsed, and prices received by farmers followed it down.
 Land and other agricultural asset values crashed.
 Suddenly those such as Charles who had taken advantage of debt were confronted with a dramatically changed and adverse environment.

 The debt that had been incurred for expansion now had to be repaid from sharply reduced income flows, and Charles would never really recover financially.
 He was able to continue on in the farming business on into the early 1930s, but it was ongoing struggle.
 The dream of a farm for each of his sons was gone.
 The older three each had farms, but each of them was burdened with a very heavy load of debt.
 Uncle Paul told me once that if 1936 had not been a good year he would have had to liquidate.
 He also said that he was not able to eliminate the debt with which he started until the favorable years of World War II.